nanotalks/recipes/Western Main Dish/Beef Stroganoff.md

 1. In a pot, bring **2L** of water to a boil
 2. Add **1 tsp** of table salt into the pot
 3. Add the fresh pasta or egg noodles into the pot and boil for 4 minutes
-4. Strain, and immediately add to the sauce.
+4. Strain, and immediately add to the sauce and stir.
+5. Add the beef back into the pan.
 Mix until evenly coated before serving.

 [1]: https://github.com/nanotalks/recipes/blob/master/Spices%20and%20Sauces/Sour%20Cream.md